scriptorron/indi_pylibcamera/README.md

 The configuration file must have the section `[driver}`.
 The following keys are supported:
 - `DeviceName` (string): INDI name of the device.
 This allows to distinguish indi_pylibcamera devices in your setup.
+For instance you can have one Raspberry Pi with HQ camera as main camera for taking photos and a second Raspberry Pi with a V1 camera for auto guiding.
 - `SendTimeStamps` (`yes`, `no`, `on`, `off`, `true`, `false`, `1`, `0`): Add a timestamp to the messages send from the device to the client.
-Such timestamps are needed only in very seldom cases and in most of the cases setting this to `no` is okay.
+Such timestamps are needed in very seldom cases only and usually it is okay to set this to `no`.
 If you really need timestamps make sure that the system clock is correct.

 An example for a configuration file can be found in this repository.

-## TODO
+## Known Limitations
-- make this an installable Python library
-- many many functional improvements and debugging
+- Snoopying is not supported.
+Snooping is an INDI feature which allows a driver to get information from an other driver.
+For instance the camera driver can ask the mount driver for the actual position to write these data as metadata in the images.
+The present implementation of the indi_pylibcamera driver does not support this.
+- The maximum exposure time of the V1 camera is about 1 second.
+This limitation is caused by libcamera and the kernel driver.
+The indi_pylibcamera can not work around this.
+- Local saving of images on driver device is not implemented yet.